-- financial instruments that have not deteriorated significantly in credit quality since initial recognition or that have low credit risk ('Stage 1') - financial instruments that have deteriorated significantly in credit quality since initial recognition and whose credit risk is not low ('Stage 2'). - Stage 3' would cover financial assets that have objective evidence of impairment at the reporting date.
+- financial instruments that have deteriorated significantly in credit quality since initial recognition and whose credit risk is not low ('Stage 2'). - Stage 3' would cover financial assets that have objective evidence of impairment at the reporting date.

 '12-month expected credit losses' are recognised for the first category while 'lifetime expected credit losses' are recognised for the second category.